Graphics Animation System for Professionals: GRASP 1.0

 a "FADE" command, but those image fade routines were mode specific (CGA) and difficult to enhance.
 The routines were rewritten along with the script parts.
 It stored all the files in a ZIB archive, renaming John Bridges' program ZIB to GLIB and the archives it produced were GL files.

 GRASP 2.0

 In 1987, GRASP 2.0, was released and no longer distributed as ShareWare.
-It became a commercial product published in the USA by Paul Mace Software.
+It became a commercial product published in the US by Paul Mace Software.
 John Bridges assumed responsibility for development of the core engine while Wolfgram developed fades, external utilities and new commands.

 GRASP 3.0 and 3.5

 In 1988, GRASP 3.0 was released, followed in October 1988 by GRASP 3.5, bundled with Pictor Paint, an improved PCPaint minus publishing features.
 GRASP 3.5 "[supported] a wide range of video formats, including CGA, EGA, Hercules, VGA and all popular enhanced VGA modes up to 800 x 600 pixels and 1,024 x 768 pixels resolution.
 The software [displayed] and [edited] images in several standard formats, including PC Paintbrush (PCX) and GIF."

 Award-winning animator Tom Guthery claims that by using GRASP in 1990 his early animated computer programs "[gave] smooth movement and detailed animation to a degree that many programmers had thought impossible at the time".